District of Columbia

 B. Limitation on employer liability

-Under the Re-entry Facilitation Amendment Act of 2012, employers will not be held liable for negligent hiring if they have made “a reasonable, good faith determination” that certain factors favored the hiring or retention of an applicant with a criminal record, including nature of the crime, duties of the position, time elapsed since conviction, information relating to rehabilitation and good character, and “the public policy that it is generally beneficial for persons with criminal records to obtain employment.”
-See D.C.
-B19-889 (2012).
+Under the Re-entry Facilitation Amendment Act of 2012, D.C.
+Code § 24-1351, employers will not be held liable for negligent hiring if they have made “a reasonable, good faith determination” that certain factors favored the hiring or retention of an applicant with a criminal record, including nature of the crime, duties of the position, time elapsed since conviction, information relating to rehabilitation and good character, and “the public policy that it is generally beneficial for persons with criminal records to obtain employment.”

 C. Occupational licensure: health and non-health-related

-The 2021 law establishes a pre-application petition process for individuals to determine their eligibility based on a criminal conviction, which must be completed within 90 days. §§ 3-1201.03(e), 47-2853.12(n).
+General licensing provisions – The 2021 law establishes a pre-application petition process for individuals seeking licensure under the general licensing provisions to determine their eligibility based on a criminal conviction, which must be completed within 90 days.
+D.C.
+Code § 47-2853.12(n).
 (The law does not state whether an affirmative conclusion at this preliminary stage is binding on the board.)
 It also prohibits a board from inquiring into or considering an applicant’s criminal conviction until after the applicant is found to be otherwise qualified.
 After such inquiry, it may not consider a conviction that has been sealed, expunged, vacated, or pardoned, a juvenile adjudication, or non-conviction information, or one that whose elements are not found by “clear and convincing evidence” to be “directly related” to the occupation.
 In making this determination, a board must consider specific factors relating to the circumstances of the offense, the individual’s other record, evidence of rehabilitation, and “the District’s interest in promoting employment opportunities for individuals with criminal records.”
 See D.C.
-Code §§ 3-1201.03(f)(2), 47-2853.17(c-1), (c-2).
+Code § 47-2853.17(c-1), (c-2).

 Before denying a license based on a conviction a board must notify the applicant about the reasons for denial and offer a hearing, describe the information that may be provided to demonstrate rehabilitation and fitness, give the applicant an opportunity to respond, and issue a final decision within 45 business days after it receives a response.
 The board must also provide information on legal resources along with a hearing notice.